nucypher/nucypher/docs/source/guides/character_control_guide.rst

 Some common returned status codes you may encounter are:

 - ``200 OK`` -- The request has succeeded.
-- ``400 BAD REQUEST`` -- The server cannot or will not process the request do to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing, or deceptive request routing).
+- ``400 BAD REQUEST`` -- The server cannot or will not process the request due to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing, or deceptive request routing).
 - ``500 INTERNAL SERVER ERROR`` -- The server encountered an unexpected condition that prevented it from fulfilling the request.

 Typically, you will want to ensure that any given response from a character control endpoint results in a 200 status code.
 This tells you that the server successfully completed the call.

 If you are returned a 400, check the data that you're sending to the server.
-Chances are you might be sending some invalid data to the server.
 See below for what the character control API expects.

 .. _`Contribution Guide`: https://docs.nucypher.com/en/latest/guides/contribution_guide.html/